-Female Genital Mutilation (FGM)
+Female Genital Mutilation (FGM) (KCSiE pg 81)

+FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present this could signal a risk to the child or young person.
 Victims of FGM are likely to come from a community that is known to practise FGM.
 Professionals should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
 Staff should activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
-Teachers must personally report to the police a disclosure that FGM has been carried out, in addition to liaising with the DSL.
+It is a mandatory requirement that staff members must personally report to the police a disclosure that FGM has been carried out, in addition to liaising with the DSL.

-Child Sexual Exploitation (CSE)
+Child Sexual Exploitation (CSE) (KCSiE Annex A Pg 77)